Serving our customers

 Water should be accessible for everyone and we’re committed to providing help and support to our customers, in ways that suit their circumstances, through a range of schemes and services.

-We’re proud to have the lowest average bills in the country, and we want to continue to deliver a service that’s affordable for everyone.
+We’re proud to have one of the lowest average bills in the country, and we want to continue to deliver a service that’s affordable for everyone.

 For some of our customers, their circumstances can make them more vulnerable if there's a problem with our service and some may struggle to access our service at all.